ASKurz/blogdown5/content/blog/2023-03-28-causal-inference-with-gamma-regression-or-the-problem-is-the-link-function-not-the-likelihood/index.md

 ## Causal inference with Bayesian gamma regression

 I’m not going to repeat all of our frequentist analyses as a Bayesian because that would make for an overly ponderous post.
-But I do think it’s reasonable to give a brief walk-through with a single ANCOVA model of the form
+But I do think it’s reasonable to give a brief walk-through with a single Bayesian gamma ANCOVA model of the form

 $$
 `\begin{align*}